Fellowship FAQs

 Is it possible to apply jointly for a fellowship?

 Yes!
 Eligible candidates may apply in collaboration with a colleague for either a joint short-term fellowship or a joint long-term fellowship.
 Both applicants will be required to complete all the preliminary components of the application (eligibility form, cover sheet, CV) under their own name, making reference where appropriate to the collaborative nature of the project and to the identity of the joint applicant.
-Each applicant should, however, upload an identical project description to that of their collaborator, and may (if they wish) use the same referees to provide letters of recommendation.
+Each applicant should, however, upload an identical project description to that of their collaborator, and may (if they wish) use the same referee(s) to provide letter(s) of recommendation.

 Prospective applicants should note that the peer review committee will evaluate the joint project rather than either of the individual applicants.
 If the joint application is successful, each grantee will receive a full fellowship stipend.
-It is relatively unusual for joint applications to be successful, largely because peer review committees take into account questions of equity and often feel that two full fellowship stipends is a disproportionate allocation of resources in support of one project.

 Please note that because travel grants and exchange fellowships are awarded for one month only, joint applications will not be considered for these awards.